2 women killed in Prince George in less than 2 weeks | CBC News

 Prince George recorded six homicides in 2022 and in 2021, one homicide in 2020 and two in 2019, according to RCMP.

-A report presented to Prince George council in December 2022, in support of increased police funding, stated that the RCMP in Prince George is dealing with more crime than almost any other city in the province.
+A report presented to Prince George council in December 2022, in support of increased police funding, stated that the Prince George RCMP deals with more crime than almost any other city in the province.